wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Havasu Blues](https://www.nexusmods.com/newvegas/mods/76680) - Embark on an adventure south to the town of Lake Havasu City and its surroundings!
 With over 60 voiced characters, dozens of new locations to explore and a bunch of quests to solve.

 [Th3Overseer’s Collection](https://mod.pub/falloutnv/55-th3overseer-mod-collection) - Includes Th3Overseer's Core ESM (required for the specific quest mods), The Initiation, Eliza, The High Desert, The North Road Remastered, Headhunting, and The Depths of Depravity.
 - This is the definitive version.
-The various fix and tweak mods across nexus will not be compatible with this version.
+The various fix and tweak mods across nexus are incompatible with this version.

 ### Perks & Traits
 [PerkPackPlus](https://www.nexusmods.com/newvegas/mods/70473) - Adds various new perks suited for specialization and to add spice to your build.
 Compliments [S6S Perks](https://www.nexusmods.com/newvegas/mods/73438) and [Sweet Perk Overhaul](https://www.nexusmods.com/newvegas/mods/73946) well.
-- Also use [Sweets Patch](https://www.nexusmods.com/newvegas/mods/76523) to prevent perk overlap.
+- Also use [Sweet's Patch](https://www.nexusmods.com/newvegas/mods/76523) to prevent perk overlap.

 [Vegas Elysium Perk Park](https://www.nexusmods.com/newvegas/mods/74052) - A perk and trait pack inspired by Disco Elysium.
 Includes a thought cabinet and a new flaw system.
 - Please carefully read the trigger warning on the mod page prior to downloading.